scala-native/scala-native/docs/user/runtime.md

 # Runtime / Garbage Collector Settings

 Scala Native comes with some ability to change the runtime characteristics.

 ## Garbage Collector (GC) Settings

 Scala Native supports the [Boehm-Demers-Weiser Garbage Collector](https://www.hboehm.info/gc/).
-The environment variables defined in Boehm are planned to be shared by all the Garbage Collectors supported in Scala Native so they are consistent.
+The environment variables defined in Boehm are shared as much as possible by all the Garbage Collectors supported in Scala Native so they are consistent and easier to use.
+Refer to the Boehm section below for the list.
 The variables supported are listed below for each GC.

 ## All Garbage Collectors